VitroGel Angiogenesis Assay Kit

 - Easy, efficient, and enzyme-free cell harvesting in 20 minutes

-VitroGel Angiogenesis Assay Kit is a revolutionary tool for researchers to study the effect of both hydrogel properties and culture medium on angiogenesis process.
+VitroGel Angiogenesis Assay Kit is a revolutionary tool for researchers to study the effect of both hydrogel properties and culture medium on the angiogenesis process.
 The kit can be used to study the angiogenesis tube formation and invasion on both 2D hydrogel coating method and 3D cell culture method.
 The VitroGel system is also good for animal injection for in vivo study.

 Angiogenesis is a highly regulated process that involves the growth of new blood vessels from the existing vasculature.
 This process plays an important role in both normal developmental processes and numerous pathologies, including wound healing, tumor growth, and metastasis to inflammation and ocular disease.